ni-c-o-le/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 Book to read - Computer organization and architecture by william stallings 2021

-I learned that Git was created by Linus Torvalds, the same person who developed Linux, and it’s essential for version control in collaborative projects.
+I learned that Git was created by Linus Torvalds, the same person who developed Linux.

 I researched more about Charles Babbage and Ada Lovelace — Ada is often considered the world’s first computer programmer because she wrote algorithms for Babbage’s Analytical Engine.